 Cold weather months typically mean lots of travel, whether you’re heading home for a traditional Thanksgiving or looking for stress-relief by abandoning the holiday buzz for a ski vacation or mountain retreat.

 Learn more about the best fabrics for winter and cold weather!

-If you’re traveling during the fall or winter months, or if you’re heading to a destination that’s cold year-round, you’ll likely have to pack a jacket or winter coat.
+If you’re traveling during the fall or winter months, or if you’re heading to a destination that’s cold year-round, you’ll likely have to figure out how to pack a jacket, parka, or heavy winter coat.
 Jackets and coats can be bulky, however, which means that you’ll have to pack them in a certain way or else they either won’t fit or they’ll take up your entire suitcase.